A collection of all my episodes on happiness.

 It was Osho who said, essentially: “Every time I meet a prostitute, she wants to talk about God.
 And every time I meet a priest, he wants to talk about sex.”
 Whatever you deny yourself will become your new prison.

 Today it’s actually easier to fulfill your desire for material comfort than it is to renounce it.
 It’ll take you a lifetime to renounce material comfort, and it still might not work.
-But you can make be materially successful in less than a lifetime.
+But you can make some money and be materially successful in less than a lifetime.

 You can achieve happiness without material comfort, and it probably would be a more lasting form of happiness.
 But that’s playing on hard mode.